munificent/craftinginterpreters/book/compiling-expressions.md

 I've got another flag for error handling to introduce.
 We want to avoid error cascades.
-If the user has a mistake in their code and the parser gets confused about where it is in the grammer, we don't want it to spew out a whole pile of meaningless knock-on errors after the first one.
+If the user has a mistake in their code and the parser gets confused about where it is in the grammar, we don't want it to spew out a whole pile of meaningless knock-on errors after the first one.

 We fixed that in jlox using panic mode error recovery.
 In the Java interpreter,